-He is the author or coauthor of eight books and counting, including Stuff Every Husband Should Know (Quirk Books 2011), A Year of Hitchcock (Scarecrow Press 2009) and his latest, Dissecting the Walking Dead (2015).
+He is the author or coauthor of 12 books and counting (including two due out in 2020), among them Stuff Every Husband Should Know (Quirk Books 2011), A Year of Hitchcock (Scarecrow Press 2009) and his latest, Akira Kurosawa: A Viewer’s Huide (2018).
 He ghostwrites for an array of business blogs, writes for newspapers and magazines, and has a great vegetable garden.
-He was the beer writer for the Philadelphia Weekly for two years and still maintains a craft beer blog.
+He was the beer writer for the Philadelphia Weekly for two years and sometimes maintains a craft beer blog.

 Eric’s work has appeared in the Philadelphia Weekly, the legendary Weird Tales, Boston Literary Magazine, and many others, as well as on websites such as Trouble With Comics and DVDinmyPants.
-He has written hundreds of features, columns, SEO pieces, press releases, and just about anything else you can name.
-For several years he was Editor-in-Chief of a now defunct film and entertainment website, and spent 13 years as a full-time journalist, many of them as an Editor-in-Chief.
+He has written thousands of features, columns, SEO pieces, press releases, and just about anything else you can name.
+He has also written copy for dozens of websites For several years he was Editor-in-Chief of a now defunct film and entertainment website, and spent 13 years as a full-time journalist, many of them as an Editor-in-Chief.

-Oh, and he’s also a social media marketer, so there’s that.
+Oh, and he’s also a social media marketer specializing in creating content for small businesses, so there’s that.

 He really dislikes writing this in the third person.

-Eric lives at the Jersey Shore with his wife and son, where he grows vegetables, brews beer, and pretends he’s a pirate.
+Eric lives at the Jersey Shore with his wife and son, where he grows vegetables, records space music, and sails.